The Spanish DGOJ Licence

-If you an online casino player or a lotto customer, you can contact them via the form on their website, under the section ‘Complaints’, regarding actions or omissions of licensed gambling operators.
+If you an online casino player or a lotto customer, you can contact them via the form on their website, under the section ‘Complaints’, regarding actions or omissions of licenced gambling operators.

 The correspondent DGOJ sector will take the necessary measures to achieve the quality result they aim for.

-If you have any questions, please follow up the FAQ below:
+If you have any questions, please follow up on the FAQ below:

 1. What an online casino must obtain to legally operate in Spain?

-A Spanish online casino must have two licenses: the general license – which gives the right to run in the country – and the special license – which gives the right to offer their games to the players.
+A Spanish online casino must have two licences: the general licence – which gives the right to run in the country – and the special licence – which gives the right to offer their games to the players.

 2. What are the fees for Gambling Administration?

-3. What’s the waiting period to obtain a license?
+3. What’s the waiting period to obtain a licence?

-The provisional license can take up to 6 months.
-After this period of time, it can take up to 4 months for the definitive license to be granted to the online casino operator.
+The provisional licence can take up to 6 months.
+After this period of time, it can take up to 4 months for the definitive licence to be granted to the online casino operator.

 No, as long as the affiliate sites do not carry out any gambling activities, such as registration of the customers.